AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 ## Independent Practice: Build your own app!
 (20 minutes)

 > This can be done as a pair programming exercise.

-> Show the students what the final app will look like.
+Show the slide for this activity in the deck while you go over the instructions.
+Also, show the students what the final app should look like.
+As the students are working, walk around the room to monitor their progress, answer questions, and give suggestions when needed.

 Open up the starter-code contained in the zip file.
+This starter code is an Android Studio project that contains empty layout files for you to fill out.
+It also contains java files written for you that handle all of the logic for button presses and switching screens.

 Today we will be building a login screen and a welcome screen.
 Using the complete app as an example, try to make yours match as closely as possible.
 Don't worry about setting default text on the welcome screen, the starter code will do it for you when the user logs in. **Remember to experiment with different options in the properties list.**